daoudeddy/rust-musl-action/README.md

 # GitHub Action for Rust and MUSL

-Action provides an environment with stable Rust 1.50, MUSL and the following targets:
+Action provides an environment with stable Rust, MUSL and the following targets:
 - x86_64-unknown-linux-musl
 - aarch64-unknown-linux-musl